-Dear Shyam: CGIT has the power to declare a contract arrangement to be sham.
-I am adding some case law
+Dear Shyam, CGIT has the power to declare a contract arrangement to be a sham.
+I am adding some case law.

-A contract of employment with any contractor is sham and nominal when over all day-to-day administrative control and supervision upon those workers is exercised by the principal employer through its officials in addition to payment of wages, allowances and other benefits are borne by the principal employer and the work is of regular nature.
-When it is proved that the employment contract with the contractor is sham and nominal, the employees of the contractor will be having their right to be absorbed as regular employees of the principal employer
+A contract of employment with any contractor is considered sham and nominal when overall day-to-day administrative control and supervision upon those workers is exercised by the principal employer through its officials.
+Additionally, if the payment of wages, allowances, and other benefits are borne by the principal employer and the work is of regular nature, the contract is deemed sham.
+When it is proved that the employment contract with the contractor is sham and nominal, the employees of the contractor will have the right to be absorbed as regular employees of the principal employer.

 2015 LLR 580 (Mad HC)

-When the principal employer is registered under the Act, wages of the contract labour were paid by the contractor, the contractor was license holder under the Act, principal employer was making payment to the contractor, same contractor was supplying contract labour to other companies also, workman had never worked under the control and supervision of the principal employer, the contractor's workmen would not have relationship of employer-employee with the principal employer.
-When workmen failed, by any evidence on record, to prove their direct engagement by the principal employer, they are not entitled to seek any relief from the principal employer by raising an industrial dispute.
-If a workman fails to prove that in the preceding 12 month she had worked in 240working days, the dispute raised by him in respect of his termination of services or for any other relief under the ID Act is not sustainable being not covered under the ‘industrial dispute' as defined under the ID Act 1947.
+When the principal employer is registered under the Act, wages of the contract labor are paid by the contractor, the contractor is a license holder under the Act, and the principal employer makes payments to the contractor, the same contractor supplying contract labor to other companies, and the workman has never worked under the control and supervision of the principal employer, the contractor's workmen would not have a relationship of employer-employee with the principal employer.
+When workmen fail, by any evidence on record, to prove their direct engagement by the principal employer, they are not entitled to seek any relief from the principal employer by raising an industrial dispute.
+If a workman fails to prove that in the preceding 12 months he had worked 240 working days, the dispute raised by him in respect of his termination of services or for any other relief under the ID Act is not sustainable, as it is not covered under the 'industrial dispute' as defined under the ID Act 1947.

 Management of Turbo Energy Ltd rep. By its Executive Director vs. Presiding Officer, Additional Labour Court, Vellore & Others